abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Unaccountable, illogical plans from inexpert leaders create hills to die on, in some cases literally.
 They also come through unusual channels (because hands-on leaders prioritize fast action).
-This often makes coordination and preparation impossible for middle managers.
+Unusual channels = coordination and preparation impossible for middle managers.
-In one case, a general:
+In one case in South Vietnam, a general:

 > personally interceded at all levels, sometimes going so far as to personally issue orders by radio to individual brigade commanders without notifying the division operations center.
 Both Giai and his division advisers often learned of new orders only as they were being carried out.[^all-levels]